wrattler/wrattler-design/data-store/data-store.md

 none of them grab me as a data scientist).
 So that's a worry.

-## Comparisons
+## Existing examples of a "common data language"

 - The relational model

-  Good theory; implementations tend not to be faithful to the theory.
-(For example, there are two relations with no columns but these are usually not supported);
+  Well-defined theory; implementations tend not to be faithful to the theory.
+(For example, there are two relations with no columns but these are usually not supported by RDMSs);

 - Types, in the PL sense

-  Good theory; not implemented widely outside certain programming languages.
-However, *type providers*, which expose data as F# types, might be an interesting model.
+  Well-define theory; not implemented widely outside certain programming languages.
+However, *type providers*, which expose data as F# types, are one example of where types are used to describe data.

 - Ontologies

-  The theory here appears to be logic.
-That seems sensible, but they are not widely used by data scientists, perhaps because it's hard to bring together different domains?
+  The theory here appears to be logic, and particularly "description logics", which have an expressive power greater than propositional logic but less than first-order logic.
+For whatever reason, such ontologies are not widely used by data scientists, and tend to be used in practice in particular domains, such as healthcare or certain industries, whose practitioners acknowledge great difficulties in knowledge management.

 - “Provenance Graphs”

   I don't know enough about
   these. https://www.usenix.org/legacy/event/tapp10/tech/full_papers/buneman.pdf

 - "NoSQL" models

-  As far as I can tell, these are predominantly key-value stores; there is no metadata to speak of.
+  As far as I can tell, these are predominantly key-value stores; there is no metadata to speak of, and very little theory of knowledge *per se*.

 - JSON

-  Sometimes called “self-documenting,” which I think refers to the fact that certain hierarchical structures are encoded directly in the data.
-Possibly better thought of as “ad hoc.”
+  Sometimes called “self-documenting data,” which I think refers to the fact that certain hierarchical structures are encoded directly in the data.
+Perhaps better thought of as “ad hoc data”.

 # Desiderata

-The following are the things that I, as a data scientist, would like.
+The following are the things that I, as a data scientist, would like to see.

+## Tabular data

+In our existing prototype we manage “tabular” data only, which data that consists of a set of rows, each of which “has the same set of fields.”
+A more formal definition is given [below](Overview of the Relational Model).

+Tabular data covers a lot of use cases and forms the basis of a relational database.
+All practical systems (eg, R or Pandas in Python) support some form of tables (which R calls "data frames" and I think Pandas has followed suit.)

+[^vectors]: That's “vector” in the data science sense of “sequence indexed by that naturals up to some $N$” rather than in the mathematical sense of “things for which one has the concepts of addition and multiplication by reals.“

+## Differentiation of data from representation

+Most systems provide an abstraction that appears to support, for example, “real numbers”.
+Usually, what is stored is an IEEE 754 floating point numbers but the size of the floating point number is not necessarily the same between different systems.

+# Overview of the Relational Model